Emergencies: Dial 911

 Crime Prevention and Security Programs

-Publications: Brochures are available through the Department of Public Safety which provide additional information under the following titles: Do You Know How To Be Safe, Auto Theft, Stalking, Resources Against Rape, Campus Theft, College Drinking, Operation ID, The University Police Safety Report, Preventing Date Rape, Hate Crimes, Public Safety Informational Brochure, Bicycle Registration Program, Get In Stride and Stay Safe, Take Steps for Personal Safety, The Naked Truth, A Risky Relationship, and Home Security and Street Sense, Safety Tips for Runners & Walkers, Staying Safe on Campus, Home Security Checklist.
-The Sacramento State Rape Prevention Education Program has a brochure on Rape Prevention and another on Acquaintance Rape.
+Publications: Brochures are available through the Department of Public Safety which provide additional information under the following titles: Do You Know How To Be Safe, Auto Theft, Stalking, Campus Theft, College Drinking, The University Police Safety Report, Preventing Date Rape, Hate Crimes, Public Safety Informational Brochure, Bicycle Registration Program, Get In Stride and Stay Safe, The Naked Truth, A Risky Relationship, and Home Security and Street Sense, Safety Tips for Runners and Walkers, Staying Safe on Campus, Home Security Checklist.
+The Sacramento State Rape Prevention Program has a brochure on Rape Prevention and another on Acquaintance Rape.
 An Emergency Response Manual is available to the campus community through Public Safety, or online, with information concerning procedures for fire, earthquake, serious injury, bomb threat, hazardous material leaks, and crimes in progress.